Is ChatGPT Better Than Grammarly?: The Ultimate Guide for Beginners in 2026

 Grammar Detection Accuracy

-Grammarly has been fine-tuned specifically for grammar detection over many years, and it shows.
-It catches about 95% of common grammar and spelling errors in my experience, including contextual spelling mistakes that basic spell checkers miss.
-It's particularly good at identifying issues with articles (a/an/the), prepositions, and comma usage.
+Grammarly has been fine-tuned specifically for grammar detection over many years, and in 2026 it's even more impressive.
+With enhanced AI models, it now catches approximately 97% of common grammar and spelling errors, including contextual spelling mistakes that basic spell checkers miss.
+The 2026 updates have improved its detection of complex sentence structures, nuanced punctuation rules, and industry-specific terminology.
+It's particularly excellent at identifying issues with articles (a/an/the), prepositions, and comma usage.

 Winner for grammar accuracy: Grammarly